 Now that we’ve talked about why it is so expensive to insure 17-year-olds, let’s talk about ways to save.

-Taking a professional driving course that focuses on how to be a smart and defensive driver is another way to save some extra money on you or your teen's insurance premium.
-While it is a pretty common discount, your insurance company will usually require proof of this such as a receipt.
-Not every insurance company offers this discount, so ask your insurance company beforehand!
+Taking a professional driving course that focuses on how to be a smart and defensive driver is another way to save some extra money on you or your teen's car insurance premium.
+While it is a pretty common discount, your car insurance company will usually require proof of this such as a receipt.
+Not every car insurance company offers this discount, so ask your insurance company beforehand!

 Average Savings for Defensive Driver and Good Student Discount

 Keeping a clean driving record for your son or daughter is an absolute necessity.
 Distracted driving, reckless driving, or being in an at-fault accident can cause serious damage to your car insurance premium at an already expensive time.
 In a state-by-state breakdown, DUIs and racing (seen on average the most expensive citations) raise insurance premiums at least 40%.
-Moreover, most insurance companies offer a good driver discount which is dependent upon a clean driving record.
+Moreover, most car insurance companies offer a good driver discount which is dependent upon a clean driving record.

-As you can see, there are many factors that go into your child's premium.
+As you can see, there are many factors that go into your child's car insurance premium.
 Because of this, it's important to shop around for car insurance with as many different companies as possible every 6 months to make sure you're getting the best rate.
 Only with The Zebra can you see hundreds of different premiums at once.

 My 17yo son lost his license, what do I do with the insurance?

 My son will lose his license for 6 months after getting a DUI.
 Should I remove him from my insurance? ...